 In addition to feeding the hungry, the St. Francis Food Pantries & Shelters works to eliminate hunger and its underlying causes by providing literacy programs, counseling for persons with addictions, support for victims of domestic violence, and training for those who help eradicate the various structural causes of hunger.

-Formed in the aftermath of Tuesday, September 11, 2001, Tuesday's Children is a response and recovery organization that supports youth, families, and communities impacted by terrorism and traumatic loss.
+Formed in the aftermath of Tuesday, September 11, 2001, Tuesday’s Children provides a lifetime of healing for those whose lives have been forever changed by terrorism and traumatic loss.

 In partnership with experts from around the world and in collaboration with renowned facilitators and mental health professionals, Tuesday’s Children serves communities altered by an act of violence.